hardikarya94/dorgpy/README.md

 # dorgpy
 # Directory Organiser

-Move photos/videos from all sub-directories to new folders created with year when file is created.
+Move photos/videos from all sub-directories to new folders created with file type/ year when file is created.

 # How to use:
 python dorgpy.py